Approximate information maximization for bandit games: Extensions

 \paragraph{Exponential family bandits.}

-Since \cref{pmaxgeneralexpression} explicitly relies on arm posterior distributions, information maximization methods can be directly extended to various reward distributions.
-In particular, when the reward distributions belong to the exponential family \citep[see][and \cref{app:exponential} for details on such distributions]{kordaThompsonSampling1dimensional2013}, an asymptotic and analytic expression of the entropy can be derived for the case of uniform priors (see \cref{expofamily} for more details), yielding
+Since \cref{pmaxgeneralexpression} explicitly relies on the arms' posterior distributions, information maximization methods can be directly extended to various reward distributions.
+In particular, when the reward distributions belong to the exponential family \citep[see][and \cref{app:exponential} for details on such distributions]{kordaThompsonSampling1dimensional2013}, an asymptotic and analytical expression of the entropy can be derived for the case of uniform priors (see \cref{expofamily} for more details), yielding

-Here $\kullfct(\meana{i},\teq)$ is the \kulleib divergence between the reward distributions, parameterized by $\meana{i}$ and $\teq$, respectively, and $ \partial_2\kullfct$ denotes its derivative w.r.t.\ the second variable.
+Here $\kullfct(\hat{\theta}_{i},\thetaeq)$ is the \kulleib divergence between the reward distribution parameterized by $\hat{\theta}_{i}$ and $\thetaeq$ where $\theta$ is the family parameter, and $ \partial_2\kullfct$ denotes its derivative w.r.t.\ the second variable.
 All the steps leading to \cref{Stailexp,Sbodyexp} in \cref{sec:strategies} are not specific to Gaussian rewards.
-The main difference lies on their asymptotic simplifications obtained afterwards with Laplace's method.
-Our implementation of \algoname to Bernoulli rewards (a specific case of the exponential family) with \cref{Sappgeneral} shows comparable performance to state-of-the-art algorithms (see \cref{fig:2}), supporting its adaptability to general settings.
-We believe that \algoname should be optimal for all exponential family reward distributions as well as general prior distributions (see \cref{expofamily} for a detailed discussion).
+The main difference lies in their asymptotic simplifications obtained afterwards with Laplace's method.
+Our implementation of \algoname to Bernoulli rewards (a specific case of the exponential family) with \cref{Sappgeneral} shows comparable performance to state-of-the-art algorithms (see \cref{fig:1}), supporting its adaptability to general settings.
+We believe that \algoname should be optimal for all exponential family reward distributions and general prior distributions and that similar proof techniques can be used (see \cref{expofamily} for a detailed discussion).
+However, significant work still remains to ensure that the asymptotic regime, where all arms have been sufficiently drawn, is reached for any reward distribution and will be addressed in future work.

-\paragraph{Extension to $K>2$.} The functional form of \cref{Smax} offers a straightforward extension to \algoname for more than two arms \citep{reddyInfomaxStrategiesOptimal2016}.
-As for the previous settings, a similar set of simplifications have to be derived to extract an analytic expression.
-We will again consider the best empirical arm as the main component of the $\pmax$ mode and approximate the worse empirical arms contributions as essentially concentrated in the tail.
-We thus keep a partitioning similar to \cref{theoryS} as